alexncayer/accsc560assign4.1final/README.md

 ]

 /* End of code here.
 There are other files as well.
 Will include link to my stackblitz page in self-reflection portion on Blackboard. */

+/* References down below */
+//Ezekeal.
+(2020, February 11).
+Stackblitz generator breaks getting started tutorial. #35324.
+GitHub.
+Retrieved February 26, 2023, from https://github.com/angular/angular/issues/35324
+//This is the site where I realized I wasn't the only one having issues originally in generating the product-alerts files when writing the command in command prompt //based on the Angular Get-Started tutorial.
+//Google. (n.d.).
+Adding navigation.
+Angular.
+Retrieved February 26, 2023, from https://angular.io/start/start-routing
+//Google. (n.d.).
+Deploying an application.
+Angular.
+Retrieved February 26, 2023, from https://angular.io/start/start-deployment
+//Was able to complete previous steps but still investigating on running this application locally due to unsureness of how to downgrade node so it works with the //current angular version.
+Will investigate and figure out for the last two assignments in unit 4.
+//Google. (n.d.).
+Getting started with Angular.
+Angular.
+Retrieved February 26, 2023, from https://angular.io/start
+//Google. (n.d.).
+Managing data.
+Angular.
+Retrieved February 26, 2023, from https://angular.io/start/start-data
+//Google. (n.d.).
+Using forms for user input.
+Angular.
+Retrieved February 26, 2023, from https://angular.io/start/start-forms
+//Sear, E. (2023, February 23).
+[Instant messenger interview by A. Cayer].
+//Emailed with this classmate in order to get advice on some of the unit 4 material due to having questions regarding these assignments.
+Asked for clarification on //inserting the product-alerts folder for assignment 4.1 and files and said I needed to do it manually.
+I was able to make further steps from there with her advice on //how to tackle these issues.
+//Typescript.tv. (n.d.).
+TS2322.
+Retrieved February 26, 2023, from https://typescript.tv/errors/#TS2322
+//This is the place where I uncovered the TS2322, which was happening when first going through Managing data section.
+Was able to figure out part I missed putting in //and this resolved the error.